inverse-inc/packetfence-dhcp-forwarder/README.md

 --------
 The Event logs should help a lot in finding the cause the service not starting.
 Have you changed your networking card since Installation?
 Disconnected a cable disconnected?
 Had the server sleep and resumed from suspend?

-Alternatively, you can stop the service from wWindows Service Manager and debug from the command line.
+Alternatively, you can stop the service from Windows Service Manager and debug from the command line.
 Launch an adminstrative command line and place yourself under "C:\Program Files (x86)\DHCP Forwarder"

 To get access to the service manager:
 ```